viam-modules/viam-camera-oak/README.md

 ## How to use on your own machine
 > [!NOTE]
-> Before configuring your resource, you must [create a robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot).
-> For more details, see [Configure a Robot](https://docs.viam.com/manage/configuration/).
+> Before configuring your resource, you must [Add a New Robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot), and for more details on the configuration process as a whole, see [Configure a Robot](https://docs.viam.com/manage/configuration/).

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).

 For camera components, click on the **Components** subtab and click **Create component**.
 Select the `camera` type, then select the `oak-d` or `oak-ffc-3p` model.
 Enter a name for your camera and click **Create**.